epklein/epklein.github.io/_posts/2023Q3/2023-09-10-delivering-results-over-being-right.md

 - As a leader inside a company, maximize results in this order: First, your company's results, then your team's results, and only after that, your own results.

 ### Begin always with the end in mind
-- The outcome is more important then the steps to get there.
+- The outcome is more important than the steps to get there.
 You may compromise first to achieve more outstanding results.
 - Win people over to your way of thinking.
 Let the other person make a great deal of the talking, even feel that your idea is theirs.

 ### To be a great leader, you must learn how to handle other people.